Stolz/Assets/README.md

 <a id="installation"></a>
 ## Installation

-In your Laravel base directory run
+In your project base directory run

-	composer require "stolz/assets:dev-master"
+	composer require "stolz/assets"

-Then edit `config/app.php` and add the service provider within the `providers` array
+Then edit `config/app.php` and add the service provider within the `providers` array.
+Use the proper provider name depending on your Laravel version.

 	'providers' => array(
-		...
+		'Stolz\Assets\LaravelServiceProvider',  // For Laravel 5
-		'Stolz\Assets\ManagerServiceProvider'
+		'Stolz\Assets\Laravel4ServiceProvider', // For Laravel 4

 There is no need to add the Facade, the package will bind it to the IoC for you.